flatiron-school/FLEX-fundamentals-instructors/SQL/readme.md

 ## Instructor Name & Date of Session

+Josh Johnson, 8/4/21

 ## Change Log

 ## Post-Session Notes
 8/4/2021 4 students attended.
 Did everything through conditionals and subqueries.
 Went well.
 I did need to explain 'WHERE ...
 LIKE ...'
+Also, suggest adding 'GROUP BY' question practice to the notebook.